canary-for-cognition/multimodal-dl-framework/classifier/README.md

 #### Core

-The **core** component runs an experiment, which is a series of cross validation procedures.
-It interacts with data and networks-related classes to fetch the data from the dataset and to train the model respectively.
+The **core** component runs an experiment, which is a series of Cross-Validation (CV) procedures.
+It interacts with `data` and networks-related classes to fetch the data from the dataset and to train the model respectively.
 The main classes of the package are:

 * `Trainer`: receives the `training_params` saved in the `experiment.json` file and handles the training of the model;
 * `Evaluator`: evaluates the model computing the reported metrics;
-* `Model`: takes care of predictions and weight update and is sub classed by each new module.
+* `Model`: takes care of predictions and weight update and is subclassed by each new module.

 #### Modules

 Modules consist of two parts:

-* A *network* (sub classing torch `nn.Module`) defining the architecture of the NN and its forward phase (e.g. `GRU(nn.Module)`)
+* A *network* (subclassing torch `nn.Module`) defining the architecture of the NN and its forward phase (e.g. `GRU(nn.Module)`)
-* A *model* (sub classing the base `Model` in the core component) the defining how the input is fed to the network for the prediction (e.g. `ModelGRU(Model)`)
+* A *model* (subclassing the base `Model` in the core component) defining how the input is fed to the network for the prediction (e.g. `ModelGRU(Model)`)

 They can either handle:

 * *Single modalities* (e.g. text as in BERT), or
 * *Multiple modalities* (e.g. eye-tracking sequences and images as in the VisTempNet).

-Multi modal networks must sub class the base `MultimodalNetwork` stored at `modules/base/networks`.
-Networks handling multiple modalities are built combining sub modules (i.e. networks handling single modalities, e.g. VisTempNet = CNN + GRU) according to a features fusion policy (i.e. early fusion, late model blending, etc…) as exemplified by the following scheme.
+Multi modal networks must subclass the base `MultimodalNetwork` stored at `modules/base/networks`.
+Networks handling multiple modalities are built combining submodules (i.e. networks handling single modalities, e.g. VisTempNet = CNN + GRU) according to a features fusion policy (i.e. early fusion, late model blending, etc…) as exemplified by the following scheme.

 <img src="docs/gallery/image-20200715124444532.png" alt="image-20200715124444532" style="zoom:67%;" />